 All motor vehicle operators not listed separately.

-Parking Lot Attendants park vehicles or issue tickets for customers in a parking lot or garage.
+Parking Attendants park vehicles or issue tickets for customers in a parking lot or garage.

 Pump Operators (Except Wellhead Pumpers) tend, control, or operate power-driven, stationary, or portable pumps and manifold systems to transfer gases, oil, other liquids, slurries, or powdered materials to and from various vessels and processes.